 Employers cannot refuse to hire someone based on the information of an unofficial search.

 One important step many people miss is running their own background check.
-People found old information contained in databases.
+People find old information contained in databases.
 Running your own background check enables you to review information others can see about you.
 Incorrect information can cost you a job or a relationship.
+Social media sites are filled with personal information including date of birth, phone number, address and other details you may not want released to the public.
 You can report incorrect information to the issuing agency.
 You can also learn how to remove information from your report.

 Reverse phone searches continue to be difficult at best unless you have the inside scoop on how to track down numbers that may be important.
 Inevitably, each of us has received one or more calls from unknown numbers.
 It can drive you crazy if it happens day after day.
 The same can be said for finding a scrap of paper with a phone number scrawled on it but can’t remember when or why keeping that number was important.
 The most frustrating part is trying to find out who owns those numbers without spending a small fortune.
 Free caller ID programs rarely work – at least not accurately.
 Googling the number will give you page after page of nonsense that leaves you right back where you started.
 What you will get for your trouble is a multitude of sites that offer the service, often with a premium cost.
 So, the question remains – Why are reverse phone searches so expensive?